catherinepope/papermod/content/workshops/resources/narrative-cv-example-arts-humanities.md

 </details>

-Applied theatre practitioner-researcher committed to creating inclusive performance spaces where marginalised voices can be heard and valued.
-I develop participatory projects that centre community experiences, advocate for accessible theatre practices, and contribute to building a more equitable arts sector.
+Applied theatre practitioner-researcher committed to creating inclusive performance spaces where marginalised voices are heard and valued.
+I lead participatory projects that centre community experiences, advocate for accessible theatre practices, and contribute to building a more equitable arts sector.

 ## Module 1: Generation & flow of new ideas